FirelordDC/destchatmemecounter/README.txt

 Provides a table displaying all emotes used in chat, and the Number of times they have been used since you entered the chatroom. *may not be accurate due to combos

+Also Provides the a table of every user mentioned in chat, currently doesn't count shorten names like RTBA or C_C